 While BlueNotary isn’t necessarily in the business of bonds, we are fastidiously aware of the financial guarantees notaries are required to purchase from surety companies within the industry.

-Questions regarding bonds frequently come up from our clients, so here we are going to do our best to clarify what exactly Notary bonds are as well as provide a couple companies we have had the pleasure of discussing with their leaders.
+Questions regarding bonds frequently come up from our clients, so here we are going to do our best to clarify what exactly Notary bonds are, as well as provide a couple of companies we have had the pleasure of discussing with their leaders.

 What makes a Good Bond Company?

-Some companies go a step further by offering additional tools and services like Errors and Omissions (E&O) insurance, notary supplies, and even training courses, which can be extremely valuable for new notaries or those looking to enhance their skills and knowledge.
+Some companies go super far by offering extra tools and services like Errors and Omissions insurance notary supplies and training courses extremely valuable for rookie notaries seeking skill enhancement.

 What are Good Notary Bond Companies?